Updated Dec 2015

 7:6 These are the children of the province, that went up out of the captivity, of those that had been carried away, whom Nebuchadnezzar the king of Babylon had carried away, and came again to Jerusalem and to Judah, every one unto his city;

-Notice here that Mordecai the uncle and advisor of Hadassah [who saved Judah before the return to Jerusalem and Judah, and became prime minister to king Ahasuerus for a time] is on this list of people that returned to Judah and Jerusalem.
+Notice here that Mordecai the uncle and advisor of Hadassah [who saved Judah from Haman the Amalekite by the authority of king Ahasuerus Longimanus – this Mordecai the faithful and wise becoming the prime minister to king Ahasuerus Longimanus for a time – is on this list of people that returned to Judah and Jerusalem.
 Mordecai was allowed to see Jerusalem before he died physically.

 7:7 Who [the people who came included] came with Zerubbabel, Jeshua, Nehemiah, Azariah, Raamiah, Nahamani, Mordecai, Bilshan, Mispereth, Bigvai, Nehum, Baanah.
 The number, I say, of the men of the people of Israel was this;